 The Northwestern University Law Review is a student-operated journal that publishes six issues of general legal scholarship each year.
-The Law Review is currently accepting submissions for Volume 114.

 How to Submit